microsoft/vscode-gradle/README.md

 ## Features

-This extension provides a UI layer over the Gradle Task graph.
-It shows Gradle projects and associated tasks and allows you to run those tasks within the context of the editor.
+This extension provides a UI layer over a Gradle build.
+It shows Gradle projects and tasks and allows you to run tasks within the context of the editor.

 This extension supports whatever Gradle supports and is thus language/project agnostic, but it can work nicely alongside other extensions like the [Java language support extension](https://github.com/redhat-developer/vscode-java).